chakri3899/Hashnode_Technical_Blogs/ckfk0askt00an5ds1ay7c0org.md

 ```
 Here we have created three objects for the class Example. ex1 and ex2 have the same arguments and ex3 has different arguments.
 So, according to the overridden equals() method, **ex1.equals(ex2) returns true because they have same arguments and ex1.equals(ex3) returns false because they have different arguments.**

-Also, here in the hashCode() method, we have returned the id value.
+Also, here in the hashCode() method, we have returned the value of the class attribute 'id'.
 However, the hashCode() method can be implemented in many other ways.
 For example, we can return a new value which is obtained by performing a calculation of our choice inside the method itself.
 In this way, we can override hashCode() and equals() methods of Java Object class.
 >Note: If we don't override the hashCode() method along with the equals() method, then it will prevent our class from functioning properly when the hash-based collections like HashMap, HashSet, and Hashtable are used in our class.

 ## Overriding toString() method: